Culture is front and center for leaders who want to increase performance and strategic alignment in 2017.

 Organisational alignment and collaboration was considered the primary driver to improve culture

 Communications was the most used strategy to improve culture, followed by leadership development and embedding culture change in management objectives

 Korn Ferry’s Four Pillars of Leadership Development provide a further framework to instill behaviors and values foundational to support an existing or desired new culture.

 Context is critical: Development work must be connected to the organisation’s current issues and strategies.
 Development needs are very different if an organisation is working through a merger versus changing a corporate strategy or transitioning to a new CEO.

 Develop the whole person: To maximise leadership potential, organisations must match individual strengths and motivations to organisational needs, and development must align the employees’s values, beliefs, and personality to the new culture.

 Treat leadership development as a journey: The plan should have a story line and an arc that consists of a variety of development experiences strung together in a compelling way, making employees feel they’re on a journey with a beginning, middle and end.

 Service promotes purpose: To tap into deeper levels of motivation, employees must feel they’re contributing to something meaningful.
 This starts with the leader articulating a mission that defines the value it creates for the customers it serves.
-In turn, the organization’s mission is perpetuated by purpose-driven leaders who demonstrate authentic leadership with their teams.
-By linking elements of culture change with an organization’s mission and connecting that to an individual leader’s purpose, companies can develop stronger advocates for change.
+In turn, the organisation’s mission is perpetuated by purpose-driven leaders who demonstrate authentic leadership with their teams.
+By linking elements of culture change with an organisation’s mission and connecting that to an individual leader’s purpose, companies can develop stronger advocates for change.